ess-dmsc/kafka-to-nexus/manual-testing/manual-testing.md

 ```

 ### Other tools
-Kafka-Manager is available at http://localhost:9000
+The Kafka-Manager interface is available at http://localhost:9000
 You'll need to select `Cluster`->`Add Cluster` and enter `zookeeper:2181` in the `Cluster Zookeeper Hosts` field, a name in the `Cluster Name` field, everything else can be left as default.

+The Graylog interface is available at http://localhost:9001

+You can log in as user: admin, password: admin